ServerMod/Smod2/README.md

 3. Inside the resulting new directory, navigate to `"SCPSL_Data\Managed\"`
 4. Back up Assembly-CSharp.dll (either by renaming it or moving it somewhere).
 5. Copy the downloaded Assembly-CSharp.dll and Smod2.dll into that folder.
+6. Remove steam_appid.txt in the install folder.
+This causes you to show up as playing SCPSL on steam & can prevent you from launching client.
+  - Optionally, remove discord-rpc.dll from `"SCPSL_Data\Plugins\"`.
+This prevents showing up as playing the game on Discord while hosting.

 ## Server Name Variables
 Currently supported variables (place in your servers name):